Part I: Employment Practices and Minimum Requirements for Participating Growers

 - Participating Growers will participate in, and comply with, the Fair Food Program (FFP or Program) Premium pass-through requirements and pass through to their Qualifying Workers the appropriate Premium payments received under that Program.
 The term “appropriate Premium payments” means the Qualifying Workers’ portion of the FFP Premium paid by a Participating Buyer as part of the Program.

-- If paying by the piece, Participating Growers will pay Qualifying Workers for all tomatoes picked, using a 32 pound bucket for calculation for round “gas green” tomatoes, or the appropriate standard weight and container for other types of agricultural products, if different.
+- If paying by the piece, Participating Growers will pay Qualifying Workers for all agricultural products harvested, such as by using a 32 pound bucket for calculation for round “gas green” tomatoes, or the appropriate standard weight and container for other types of agricultural products, if different.

 - All compensable hours shall be recorded, and Participating Growers will keep accurate hours through a system (time clock punch, card swipe or other method) in which Qualifying Workers control their time cards or other time registration device used by the Participating Grower.